sshleifer/time/README.md

 * **Think about how I am currently storing things in db.
 Decide whether there is a better way**

 ### Prod
-* Current way of dealing with dates/times only works on chrome
+* Current way of dealing with dates/times only works on chrome.
+Also funny things with timezones (fixed by not doing anything??)
-* Prevent submission of incomplete events.
-Allow you to immediately undo event submission
+* Work out why scripts and styles path is different for homepage
+* Signup has issues: should tell them why id is invalid.
+Also, with background, button is ugly when low opacity

 ### Infra
+* Browserfy is not general.
+May also be overkill?
+* Errors in re-starting again.
+Had to remove clean
+* jshint doesn't like $

 ### Design
 * Everything is very very basic/ugly.
 Prettyify
+ * Chose nice buttons for the sign up and user page
+ * Find a background image
+ * Find a color scheme

 ### **Tests**
 * Write test for generate_userid and correct_timezone in helpers